mgastner/cartogram-cpp/README.md

 Contributions are highly encouraged!
 Please feel free to take a stab at any at any of the open issues and send in a pull request.
 If you need help getting setup or more guidance contributing, please @ any of the main contributors (@adisidev, @nihalzp, @mgastner) under any of the open issues (or after creating your own issue), and we'll be happy to guide you!

+If you'd like to contribute to the project, please run our tests after you make any changes.

 Maintainers, please make sure to run the "Build and Release" workflow under GitHub Actions before approving the pull request.
 You may delete the newly created release before merging the pull-request.
 Another release should be automatically created after merging with main.